(If you want to block or mute entire servers, please see the Blocking and Muting Servers on Mastodon guide.)

 If you remove a mute or block, DMs will start arriving as normal, but any DMs sent during the mute or block will only be visible by going to their profile.

-How do I block DMs from people I don’t follow?
+How do I ignore DMs from people I don’t follow?

-If you change your mind, repeat these steps but untick the same box.
+If you change your mind, repeat these steps but select Accept from the dropdown menu instead.

-Also, if you are blocking DMs from strangers, you might want to mention this on your profile description to avoid any misunderstandings.
+⚠️ If you are ignoring DMs from strangers, you might want to mention this on your profile description to avoid any misunderstandings.
 (This avoids situations where people are trying to contact you for legitimate reasons but think you’re ignoring them.)

-Another thing to bear in mind is it will also block private replies in threads from people you don’t follow, as these are technically the same as DMs on Mastodon.
+⚠️ This will also ignore private replies in threads from people you don’t follow, as these are technically the same as DMs on Mastodon.
+This can cause confusion in discussions because you will be notified about other kinds of replies but not private replies.